blue-prism/RemotePCMonitor/README.md

 # Remote PC Monitor
-Base repository template for the org
+See the Wiki for Documentation.